Liberal and NDP Strongholds to Be Tested in Upcoming Byelections

 Mr. Blaikie again won the riding in 2021 with 49.7 percent of the votes.
 Conservatives came in second with 28.1 percent and the Liberals were a distant third with 14.7 percent.

-NDP Leader Jagmeet Singh said on July 28 the riding has been “served well” by the Blaikies and that Ms. Dance would “continue to stand up for working people” and “fight against Conservative cuts to health care.”
+NDP Leader Jagmeet Singh said on July 28 that the riding has been “served well” by the Blaikies and that Ms. Dance would “continue to stand up for working people” and “fight against Conservative cuts to health care.”

-Tory Leader Pierre Poilievre said on social media on July 29 that the byelection would be a “mini carbon tax referendum.”
+Conservative Leader Pierre Poilievre said on social media on July 29 that the byelection would be a “mini carbon tax referendum.”

 Asked to comment about the importance of the upcoming byelections, Deputy Prime Minister Chrystia Freeland said “every election matters.”